|

 create your own compilation/best of CDs using the CDs you already

 have?
 I'd really like to hear the RIAA's reaction to that.
+Ahead has managed to convince the first chipset maker to support

 their NeroDigital codec suite.
 Upcoming Sigma